guyfrommilkyway/guyfrommilkyway/README.md

 ## Get In Touch

 You can reach me via [almerflorestampus@gmail.com](mailto:almerflorestampus@gmail).
-You can also check out my [LinkedIn](https://ph.linkedin.com/in/almerflorestampus) profile for more detailed information about my professional background.
+You can also check out my [portfolio website](https://almertampus.xyz) or [LinkedIn](https://ph.linkedin.com/in/almerflorestampus) profile for more detailed information about my professional background.

 - Got a question, or just want to say hello?
 Hit me up!
 - Have a proposal or project in mind?
 Let's collaborate!